za3k/za3k.com/finance/retire_forever.md

     -If you plan to retire at 30 and die at 80, you need 50 years of savings.
 That would be $2000K ignoring interest, but it's actually $864K.
     -If you plan to retire at any age and live forever[^2], you need infinity years of savings.
 That would be $infinity dollars (!) ignoring interest, but it's actually $1,000K.
   That's surprising!
 We might expect that with twice the money, you could retire for 30 years, but it's actually not true--you can retire indefinitely.
 Focusing on this magic cutoff point was, to me, a huge deal.
-[^7]: Not, you know, that people PLAN to die at 80.
+[^7]: Not, you know, that people *plan* to die at 80.
 They don't circle a date in their calendar.
 But you have to know how long you'll be retired to plan financially.
 Actually, living to 100 can turn into a financial problem!
 This is part of how insurance [got started](https://en.wikipedia.org/wiki/Tontine).
-[^8]: The equation here is $1,000K * (1- e^(-0.04 * years)). $1000K is the number from the "rough" formula.
+[^8]: The equation here is 25 * E * (1 - e^(-0.04 * years))
 [^9]: The effect is not anything easy and constant.
 It doesn't remove the same number of years, or the same fraction of years, each time.
+[^10]: I recommend doing this if you want to check whether you'd enjoy retired life.
+If you're going stir-crazy after a year, maybe don't retire.